Raphael-Hemme/personal-site/src/assets/io-garden-experiment-descriptions/mae-a001-description.md

 ### Description

-In Meditation App Experiment - A001 (`MAE-A001`) I played around with different libraries to create a prototype of a simple meditation timer that also stores previous sessions in your browser's localStorage and displays a column chart of previous sessions.
+In Meditation App Experiment - A001 (`MAE-A001`) I played around with different libraries to create a prototype of a simple meditation timer that also stores previous sessions in your browser's localStorage and displays a column chart of those.

 I use [D3](https://d3js.org) for the statistics visualisation, [luxon](https://moment.github.io/luxon/#/) for date and time issues and [lodash](https://lodash.com) for some regrouping of data.